 Choose Appraise.
 Your faction leader will appear and give you a description of your Pokémon.
-For example, if you are on Team Mystic, Blanche might say “Overall, you Charmander has certainly caught my attention,” or “Overall, your Squirtle is not likely to make much headway in battle.”
+For example, if you are on Team Mystic, Blanche might say, “Overall, your Charmander has certainly caught my attention,” or, “Overall, your Squirtle is not likely to make much headway in battle.”

 While they don’t offer a comprehensive breakdown, your faction leader will make a pair of comments based your Pokémon’s individual values.
 The first statement, which gauges its overall potential, is based on the sum of its three values.
-There are three stats, each of which ranges from 0 to 15, so the total value can range from 0 to 45.
+There are three stats, each of which ranges from zero to 15, so the total value can range from zero to 45.

-So what exactly do these qualitative statements mean?
-The game itself does not make them clear, however sites like GamePress seem to have figured out the underlying math.
+So, what exactly do these qualitative statements mean?
+The game itself does not make them clear, but sites like GamePress seem to have figured out the underlying math.

 Each statement seems to place your Pokémon’s stats within a certain range.
-“Overall, you Charmander has certainly caught my attention,” means that the Charmander in question has total stats falling between 30 and 36 (the maximum being 45.)
-The statement “Its stats are noticeably trending to the positive,” indicates that its best stat falls from 8 to 12.
+“Overall, your Charmander has certainly caught my attention,” means that the Charmander in question has total stats falling between 30 and 36 (the maximum being 45).
+The statement, “Its stats are noticeably trending to the positive,” indicates that its best stat falls between eight and 12.

 Here is a table with the complete list of statements and what they mean.

 |Overall, your Pokémon is a wonder!
 What a breathtaking Pokémon!||Overall, your Pokémon simply amazes me.
 It can accomplish anything!||Overall, your Pokémon looks like it can really battle with the best of them!||37 to 45|

 |Overall, your Pokémon has certainly caught my attention.||Overall, your Pokémon is a strong Pokémon.
 You should be proud!||Overall, your Pokémon is really strong!||30 to 36|